NamikoMachida/Final_Project/README.md

 ### __3. collection_search: Function Description__
 ________________________________________________________________
-A new function `collection_search` is created and stored in .R file in the .Rproject directory.
+A new function `collection_search` is created and stored in [functions.R](https://github.com/NamikoMachida/Final_Project/blob/Namiko/functions.R) file in the same repository.
 To use the function, please sorce it from the file.
 ```
-source("./function_final_project.R")
+source("./functions.R")
 ```

 #### __Function Usage__